HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/installing-to-themes.md

 ## Installing Downpay to your themes

-On first setup, Downpay will scan your store to determine if you are running a version 1.0 or 2.0 Shopify theme.
-Downpay will then suggest the correct setup instructions in app for your storefront.
+On first setup, Downpay will scan your store to determine if you are running an Online store 1.0 or 2.0 theme.
+Downpay will then suggest the correct setup instructions in app.

-## Themes 2.0
+## Online Store 2.0 Themes

 ### Installing Downpay blocks into your storefront